Quatton/qwex/infra/lima/README.md

 ## Cross-Machine Access

-The lima VM is configured with:
-- Port forwarding: k3s API server (6443) is accessible from the host
-- Shared networking: VM can be accessed from other machines on the same network
-- External IP configuration: k3s is configured for external access
+The VM forwards the k3s API server to port 6443 on the host.
+Share the host's IP address with other machines on your network so they can connect to the cluster through that port.

 ### Accessing from Another Machine